We all asked ourselves:

-Do you know that because diamonds are so strong, sometimes they use another diamond saw to shape it?
+It’s hard enough that when they need shape a diamond, they use another diamond saw to shape it?
 Yes, a saw made of lab-created diamonds that’s used to saw another one.

 Firstly, What Are Diamonds Made From?